Laplacian Mixture Modeling for Network Analysis and Unsupervised Learning on Graphs: Introduction

-Over a century ago, Karl Pearson stated that \emph{the analytical difficulties, even for the case $n=2$ are so considerable, that it may be questioned whether the general theory could ever be applied in practice to any numerical case} \citep{pearson}.
-To this day, most mixture density separation or unmixing algorithms cannot predict the number of components directly from observations of the mixture without additional information, or else they are parametric approaches that restrict components to fixed functional forms which are often unrealistic assumptions, especially in high dimensional spaces \citep{jordan06}.
+Distinct component processes generate superpositions of overlapping component distributions when observed in aggregate, creating a mixture distribution.
+The mixture problem is not easy to generally solve in part because it is so open-ended and difficult to objectively define in real-world contexts.
+In 1894, Karl Pearson stated that \emph{the analytical difficulties, even for the case $n=2$ are so considerable, that it may be questioned whether the general theory could ever be applied in practice to any numerical case} \cite{pearson}.
+Current unmixing or separation algorithms still cannot predict the number of components directly from observations of the mixture without additional information, or else they are parametric approaches that restrict components to fixed functional forms which are often unrealistic assumptions, especially in high dimensional spaces \cite{jordan06}.

 Methods for separating the components of nonnegative mixtures of the form